Clare-Joyce/CDS_Project/README.md

 ## Tests

-In order to test the implementation performance of the bloom filters with two types of large dataset a set of random words and DNA sequences are generated with functions.
+To test the implementation performance of the bloom filters with two types of large dataset a set of random words and DNA sequences are generated with functions.

 1. random_word_generator function
 Generates a random set of words of a given length